|Study location||Estonia, Tartu|

 Undergraduate diploma (or higher)

-Bachelor’s degree (or equivalent) including at least 18 ECTS in physics or chemistry during the prior learning periods (minimum eligibility requirement for application is 60% of the maximum grade available as the average of all courses included in the transcript).
+Bachelor’s degree or equivalent (must be obtained by the end of July) including at least 18 ECTS in physics or chemistry (minimum eligibility requirement for application is 60% of the maximum grade available as the average of all courses included in the transcript).
 NB!
 For country-specific document requirements please see www.ut.ee/country-specific.

-Please be sure to check further information on required documents and our step-by-step application guide at ams.ut.ee/admission-requirements.
+Please be sure to check further information and our step-by-step application guide at ams.ut.ee/admission-requirements.

 The entry qualification documents are accepted in the following languages: English / Estonian.